 Alexa for Business lets you build your own private skills, which you can assign to shared devices in your Alexa for Business account.
 Users can use the Alexa app on their mobile phone to enable private skills for all the devices in their personal Alexa account.

-Enrolled users can use Alexa to manage their work calendars, automatically dial into conference calls, and access the private skills you make available to them, using any personal device linked to their personal Alexa account, in the office and at home.
+Enrolled users can use Alexa to manage their work calendars with the Alexa Smart Scheduling Assistant, automatically dial into conference calls, and access the private skills you make available to them.
+They can use any personal device linked to their personal Alexa account, in the office and at home.
 Enrolled users can also continue to use Alexa features and the skills they’ve enabled in their personal Alexa account, just like they could before they enrolled.
 These features include the ability to make hands-free phone calls, setup reminders, manage to-do lists, play music, and read flash briefings.
 Enrolled users can still use shared devices in your organization, but they can’t use the skills they’ve enabled in their personal Alexa accounts.
 Alexa for Business administrators can never see the utterances of an enrolled user or a shared device.
 To learn more, see Alexa for Business FAQs .

 Auto dial into conference calls